gailinlin/starter-hugo/content/en/event/example/index.md

 * **Topic 2**
 * **Topic 3**

-Further event details, including page elements such as image galleries, can be added to the body of this page.
+Further event details will be added to this page.